arthurprs/sucredb/README.md

 ### Data structures

-Sucredb also supports a small subset of commands for Hash and Set datatypes.
+Sucredb also supports a tiny subset of commands for Hash and Set datatypes.
 These types are [CRDTs](https://en.wikipedia.org/wiki/Conflict-free_replicated_data_type) and don't require a context to be sent along the operation.
 Mutations depend on the coordinator version of the value and conflicts are handled as follow:

 * Hash: On values conflict the latest write wins.
 * Set: On values conflict add wins.